Words to describe Our invented instrument percussion Project...

-Five athletic musicians perform with 145 mobile invented instruments -- all hand-made by visionary composer Gregory Kozak.
+Five athletic musicians perform with 145 mobile invented instruments -- all hand-made by group leader and composer, Gregory Kozak.

 The result?
 Unexpectedly beautiful Experimental Pop Percussion that is intricate, playful and powerful, and that delights the ears, eyes and heart.

 Scrap Arts Music is a unique Canadian project honoured to receive invitations to perform across North America and around the world for audiences from all walks of life.